jetperch/pyjoulescope_ui/features_future.md

 *   Improve zoom ease of use.
 Consider right click functionality.
 *   Add pan/move.
+*   Add auto-pan and auto-zoom option.
+*   Add y-axis log display in addition to linear.
 *   Allow single marker to be turned on/off.
 *   Add support for dual markers.
 Display the t, Δt, mean, min, max, p2p and energy over the window.